Damp – Cause and Problems

 Our damp technicians all certified by the Property Care Association (PCAQT) and many hold the City & Guilds NVQ level 2 in damp-proofing and timber treatment, giving you the peace of mind that you’ll get the correct diagnosis and treatment for your individual damp problem.

-If you live in the Yorkshire area, including Leeds, Bradford, Sheffield, Huddersfield, Harrogate, Wetherby, Wakefield or York, and need some help with a damp problem, call our friendly, responsive team on Leeds 265 2752 York 566577 or Sheffield 224 5121 or drop us an email and we’ll get back to you as soon as we can.
+If you live in the Yorkshire area, including Leeds, Bradford, Sheffield, Huddersfield, Harrogate, Wetherby, Wakefield or York, and need some help with a damp problem, call our friendly, responsive team on Leeds 265 2752, York 566577 or Sheffield 224 5121 or email us via our contact page.